Vittle User's Guide

 Transferring projects from Vittle to Vittle Pro

-You can use iTunes File Sharing to transfer files across editions:
+You can use the Finder (or iTunes File Sharing on older macOS versions) to transfer files across editions:

-1. Connect your iPad to your PC / Mac and open iTunes
+- Connect your iPad to your PC / Mac and open it in the Finder

-2. Select the iPad and open "File Sharing", scroll down and select "Vittle"
+- Select the "Files" tab, scroll down and expand "Vittle"

 [Project name].vittle